Creating Functions

 Write a function called drawOctagon() that draws a regular octagon (8 sides, exterior angle 45°).
 Call it three times to draw a row of three octagons.

-func drawOctagon() { for _ in 1...8 { pen.addLine(distance: 80) pen.turn(degrees: 45) } } drawOctagon() pen.move(distance: 100) drawOctagon() pen.move(distance: 100) drawOctagon()
+func drawOctagon() { for _ in 1...8 { pen.addLine(distance: 40) pen.turn(degrees: 45) } } // Three octagons in a row, separated by pen.move drawOctagon() pen.move(distance: 110) drawOctagon() pen.move(distance: 110) drawOctagon()

-| Standard | Connection |
+| Concept | Connection |

 |---|---|

-| Geometry — Regular Polygons | A regular octagon has 8 sides and exterior angles of 360°/8 = 45°.
-Its interior angles are 180° − 45° = 135°. |
+| Geometry — Regular Polygons | A regular octagon has 8 sides and exterior angles of 360° / 8 = 45°.
+Its interior angles are 180° − 45° = 135°.
+The exterior angle formula 360° / n applies to any regular polygon — this is the first glimpse of a pattern that generalises in Section 04. |

 Parameters